 Net assets without donor restrictions - Net assets that are not subject to donor-imposed stipulations.
 Net assets without donor restrictions may be designated by the Board either for specific purposes or for investment.
 All revenues, gains, and losses that are not restricted by donors are included in this classification.
 All expenditures are reported in the without donor restrictions class of net assets, including expenditures funded by restricted contributions.
-Expenditures funded by restricted contributions are reported in the without donor restrictions class of net assets, including accordance with donors' stipulations results in the release of such restrictions.
+Expenditures funded by restricted contributions are reported in the without donor restrictions net asset class because the use of restricted contributions in accordance with donors' stipulations results in the release of such restrictions.

-Net assets with donor restrictions - Net assets with donor restrictions are limited as to use by donorimposed stipulations that may expire with the passage of time or that may be satisfied by action of the Organization.
+Net assets with donor restrictions - Net assets with donor restrictions are limited as to use by donor-imposed stipulations that may expire with the passage of time or that may be satisfied by action of the Organization.
 Net assets with donor restrictions are designated by donors for specific purposes and include unconditional pledges and accumulated appreciation on donor-restricted endowments which have not been appropriated by the Board for distribution.
 Some net assets with donor restrictions may be required by donors to be held in perpetuity.
 The donors of substantially all net assets to be held in perpetuity permit the Organization to use a portion of the income earned on the related investments for specific purposes.